Boundary Essentials

 If you have no time to read the rest of this web site then this brief summary gives you the absolutely essential knowledge for understanding property boundaries and boundary disputes in England and Wales.

 Boundaries are created when an owner of a large piece of land divides that land into smaller pieces, or parcels of land, and offers the smaller parcels for sale.
+It is the owner of the larger piece of land who is responsible for describing (or defining, if you prefer) the newly created boundaries of the smaller parcel/s of land that he offers for sale.

-Boundaries are defined in the earliest title deed (be it a conveyance or a transfer deed) that describes the parcel of land in question.
+Boundaries are described in the earliest title deed (be it a conveyance or a transfer deed) that describes the parcel of land in question.
 The definition may be expressed as words in the parcels clause of the deed, in a plan drawn upon or attached to the deed, or a combination of both.

 Land Registry does not define property boundaries.
 This is so important that I will repeat it.